Research and Translations

 Michele McNabb, Librarian/Manager

-The Danish Immigrant Museum and its Family History & Genealogy Center (FHGC) are continually seeking and collecting information on Danish immigrants who came to North America.
+Museum of Danish America and its Genealogy Center are continually seeking and collecting information on Danish immigrants who came to North America.
 To create a file for your ancestors, print our Immigrant Information Form, fill it out, and send it to us with any additional documentation you care to share..

 Honoring Danish Ancestors: